-Historic England strongly advises that you engage conservation, archaeology and urban design colleagues to ensure that you are aware of all the relevant features of the historic environment and that the historic environment is effectively and efficiently considered in the strategic policies, development management policies, in the allocation of any site and in the preparation of the SEA.
-They are also best placed to advise on local historic environment issues and priorities, including access to data held in the HER.
-This will ensure that there is joined up and robust approach is undertaken to historic environment issues.
+Historic England strongly advises that you engage conservation, archaeology and urban design colleagues to ensure you are aware of all the relevant features of the historic environment and that the historic environment is effectively and efficiently considered as part of the Local Plan, the allocation of any site and in the preparation of the SEA.
+They are also best placed to advise on local historic environment issues and priorities, including access to data held in the HER (formerly SMR).
+They will be able to provide you with the Historic Environment Records for the area including any relevant studies, and ensure a joined-up and robust approach is undertaken.